Respiratory Syncytial Virus (RSV)

 - Test Your Knowledge of RSV Symptoms, Causes & Prevention | HealthyChildren.org

-- Hawai’i State Department of Health RSV Factsheet (PDF)
+- Hawaiʻi State Department of Health RSV Factsheet (PDF)

 Information for Clinicians

-RSV is the leading cause of infant hospitalization in the U.S. Out of every 100 infants with RSV infection, 25-40% will develop bronchiolitis or pneumonia.
-Higher risk of severe disease is experienced by premature infants, infants under 6 months of age, and those with underlying conditions.
+RSV is the leading cause of infant hospitalization in the US.
+Out of every 100 infants with RSV infection, 25-40% will develop bronchiolitis or pneumonia.
+Higher risk of severe disease is experienced by premature infants, infants under 6 months of age, and those with certain underlying medical conditions.
 Young children with weakened immune systems or chronic lung or heart conditions are also at increased risk.
 Older adults are also at increased risk, with over 100,000 hospitalizations due to RSV in the US each year.

 Symptom profiles vary by age.

 - In very young infants the only symptoms may be irritability, decreased appetite and activity, signs of breathing difficulty, or apnea.
-Infants needing hospitalization may require oxygen, intubation, and/or mechanical ventilation.
+Infants needing hospitalization may require supplemental oxygen, intubation, and/or mechanical ventilation.
 Most infants improve with appropriate supportive care and are discharged after a few days.

 Testing: